 If the Oracle software owner user does not exist or if you require a new Oracle software owner user, then create it as follows.
 In the following procedure, use the user name oracle unless a user with that name already exists.

-1. To create the oracle user, enter a command similar to the following:
+2. Choose the appropriate menu items to create the oracle user, specifying the following information: